-The EVIC display consists of four sections:
+The EVIC display consists of three sections:

-- 1. The top line where compass direction and outside temperature are displayed. - 2.
+- 1. The top line where compass direction, odometer line and outside temperature are displayed. - 2.
 The main display area where the menus and pop up messages are displayed. - 3.
-The vehicle odometer line. - 4.
-The reconfigurable telltales section below the odometer line.
+The reconfigurable telltales section.